By Valerie Arias

 Stand-up paddleboarding (SUP) has been around in one form or another for decades, but the modern style we know today soared in popularity just a few years ago – especially once paparazzi photos of celebs such as Jennifer Aniston and Matthew McConaughey partaking in the fun started showing up in magazines.
 And there’s no sign of interest in the sport slowing down.
 You can do it in a lake, an ocean harbor, or out on the rollicking sea waves with some practice.

 Stand-up paddleboarding is a full-body workout and especially helps to increase your body’s core strength.
-According to SUP World magazine, even casual paddleboarding can burn over 400 calories per hour!
+According to ISLE Surf & SUP, even casual paddleboarding can burn over 400 calories per hour!

 Find Your Balance